1FIL0/Market-Engine-Client/README.md

 ## Overview
 A powerful GPU-Powered CS2 Tradeup engine designed to brute-force profitable tradeups.
 Configure max input floats for an easier time finding items on the market, Select your CPU or your GPU's as you like, and manage tradeups easily via the tradeups tab.
-Includes an item viewer page for every skin and shows it's details, a manager for changing skin prices if they're off, and more.
+Includes an item viewer page for all skins and a manager for changing skin prices if they're off.

 ## Downloads
 Downloads are listed on the Market Engine website (https://website.com) and github releases.
 Currently the project supports Windows and Linux